subhroy/learn-hibernate/README.md

 # learn-hibernate
-Java gradle project to insert data in a table in MySQL database using Hibernate hbm file
+Java gradle project to demontrate insertion of data in a MySQL table Use hbm config file and persistance api